 Yes.
 Pro Bowl betting picks can be wagered upon legally at the overseas sports betting sites that we recommend in this guide, or at domestic NFL sportsbooks operating within states that have passed legislation that allows for legal sports betting within their borders.

 The NFL’s Pro Bowl used to be played at Aloha Stadium in Honolulu, Hawaii, but that tradition ended in 2009.
-The Pro Bowl now rotates to a new NFL stadium each year, and will next be played in Las Vegas in 2022.
+The Pro Bowl now rotates to a new NFL stadium each year.

 As discussed previously, we recommend using Bitcoin (BTC) at top Pro Bowl betting sites for the fastest withdrawals and deposits, but the online sportsbooks we suggest also accept the following funding options.

 - Deposit: Credit Card, Debit Card, Zelle (USD-to-BTC), Wire Transfer, Third-Party Money Transfer Services, Cashier’s Check, Vouchers, Cryptocurrency (Bitcoin, Bitcoin Cash, Ethereum, Ripple, Litecoin, Cardano, etc.)

 - Withdrawal: Wire Transfer, Cashier’s Check By Courier, Vouchers, Cryptocurrency*

 *The only method that allows for same-day payouts.

 While tackling is not against the rules in the Pro Bowl, players generally do not tackle to the ground, with refs blowing the whistle once an offensive player is wrapped up by a defender.
 This is to ensure that no players get injured in a meaningless game, but also adds to the Pro Bowl’s overall lack of intrigue.